Stanleytowne/dLLM-group-meeting/slide.md

    font-size: 1rem;
 }
 </style>
-- Why dLLM?
+- Why dLM?
-    - i.e., what's wrong with autoregressive LLMs and what are the potential benefits of dLLM?
+    - i.e., what's wrong with autoregressive LLMs and what are the potential benefits of dLLMs?
-- dLLM (MDLM) recap
+- dLM (MDLM) recap
 - State-of-the-art dLLMs: open / closed-source
 - Drawbacks of the current dLLMs(MDLMs)
-- dLLM unchained
+- dLM unchained
     - Reclaiming Parallelism, Revision, and Memory from MDLM.

 <!--